-HB Reavis announces solid performance for 2016download the press release
+HB Reavis announces solid performance for 2016

 HB Reavis Group (the “Group”) reported solid consolidated net profit of EUR 107.5 million in the year to 31 December 2016 according to its latest annual consolidated financial statements.
 Despite the challenging political environment in Europe, influenced chiefly by the UK referendum on the EU, the Group achieved record level of project completions, maintained strong leasing performance and advanced with its development programme.